zoom2009/react-native-swipe-cards-deck/README.md

   containerStyle: ViewProps.style, // customing the style of the animated container (the box of text-in-a-box view)
   textStyle: TextViewProps.style, // customing the style of the text in text-in-a-box view
   view: ReactElement, // when set, uses the custom view instead of the default text-in-a-box - takes priority on text/color
-  onAction: function, // a function to handle on action fired }
+  onAction: function, // a function to handle on action fired, must return true if successful or false if failed }

 interface Actions {